Mystery vegetables are better than mystery meat.

 If you want to know what a Central Asian market looks and sounds like, watch our video.

-If you have a high speed connection, stick around for the slide show below.
-Otherwise, view the Central Asian Food and Markets photo set here.
+View the Central Asian Food and Markets photo set here.